 To read more about what a Medicare card allows and how to apply for one, follow the link below.

 Our centre is located in Central Wagga Wagga at 2/185 Morgan Street.
 There are ways that we can support you to attend your appointments - if you cannot find transport to your appointment, please call us on (02) 6937 9000 to see if we can organise an alternative arrangement.

 Additionally, Busabout Wagga Wagga has a public transport network across Wagga Wagga which can get you to your appointment.
 To see their timetables and where the buses stop, follow the link below.

 We are a friendly group of young people from the local area, aged between 16 and 25 years old.
-We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting Youth Mental Health.
+We all strive to provide a safe and friendly group for people to join, have fun, and help work towards a common interest of promoting youth mental health.
 Being a member of the YRG is a voluntary role that offers you an opportunity to have your say and improve health services for young people in your community.
 YRG members gain valued skills and experience.
-Although we discuss important things, our meetings are casual and food is provided (and more often than not, there is cake!).
+Although we discuss important things, our meetings are casual and food is provided when we meet together.

 As a group we aim to:

 - Provide input about things that matter to young people

 - Ensure that headspace Wagga Wagga is providing youth friendly services